delarooster/documentation/20210118-security_suggestions.md

         2. ProtonVPN
         3. ExpressVPN
         4. Surfshark
-2. Back up your data to a home server (perhaps using a RAID configuration)
+2. Back up your data to a home server
+   * More safe on the internet is simply not being ON the internet or connected to the internet, and done securely at temporarily when needed
+   * Secure all your archive images, documents, music, etc on a home computer for later perusal
+   * Set up RAID configuration for your hard drives to assist redundancy and backup (physical media, even disks, eventually DO fail)
 3. Switch from using your ISP's DNS to a 3rd party DNS (e.g. OpenDNS)
 4. Secure your work only using paid, proven, and security-first cloud provider services
 5. Clean your cache, bookmarks, history in web browser after EVERY visit (when you close the browser)
+   * Attempt is to "clean" the fingerprint of your personality once you leave using a browser for that session
+   * This makes it more difficult to track and to triangulate your particular person that is browsing the interwebs

 ## Tech Nerd / Paranoid
 1. Root your phone